shravya-nayak/Shravya-Nayak/README.md

-## Hi 👋, I'm Shravya Timmanna Nayak
+## Hi there👋, I'm Shravya Timmanna Nayak

+Full Stack Developer passionate about building clean, efficient, and responsive web applications.
+Skilled in Java, JavaScript, Node.js, Angular, React, HTML, CSS, and backend technologies.
+Always eager to learn, grow, and build impactful digital experiences.

 <!--
 **shravya-nayak/Shravya-Nayak** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.